torproject/onionbalance/docs/v3/tutorial-v3.rst

 .. image:: ./onionbalance_v3.jpg

-In this picture you see a setup where OnionBalance is used to load-balance over three backend instances.
+In this picture you see a setup where Onionbalance is used to load-balance over three backend instances.
 The frontend service is on the right side whereas the three backend instances are in the middle.
 On the left side there is a Tor client called Alice who visits the load-balanced service using the frontend